Trilmatic/Trilmatic/README.md

 ---
 👀 I’m interested in web and game development

-📫 Reach me at suhcanek-petr@post.cz
+📫 Reach me at suchanek-petr@post.cz